jannisborn/FacePeeper/README.md

 ## Guideline
 - The **Crawler** folder contains the code necessary to crawl the images from IMDB
-- The core element of this project, the Residual Convolutional Neuronal Network, can be found in the main directory as **residualCNN.py**.
+- The core element of this project, a class called *RESNET()*, that implements the Residual Convolutional Neuronal Network, can be found in the main directory within **residualCNN.py**.
 - An extensive report of the project can be found in *report.pdf*
 - The network is implemented in Tensorflow (as class) and allows access from the folders **GenderClassifier**, **IdentityClassifier** and **MNIST_Classifier**.
 These three folders essentially vary only according to the task they solve